-- Chiropractic care - Physical therapy (limited to 60 visits per Calendar Year) - Cognitive behavioral therapy - Transcutaneous electrical nerve stimulation (TENS) devices (Prior Approval is required) - Acupuncture (May be limited to 12 visits per Calendar Year, depending on your plan)
+- Chiropractic care, when covered by your plan (May be limited to 12 visits per Calendar Year, depending on your plan.) - Physical therapy (limited to 60 visits per Calendar Year) - Cognitive behavioral therapy - Transcutaneous electrical nerve stimulation (TENS) devices (Prior Approval is required) - Acupuncture (May be limited to 12 visits per Calendar Year, depending on your plan)

-You are responsible for any cost sharing your plan may have.
+You are responsible for any Cost Sharing your plan may have.